TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/036 Component Communication.md

 This is the primary way of passing data to a page.

-There is sort of an alternative, which uses the observer pattern.
+There is sort of an alternative, which uses an observer-like pattern (delegates).
 This will be covered later.

 #### With Query Parameters
 Similar to what we can do with Web API endpoints and query parameters, we can do that for the URI of a blazor page.